michaeljclegg/fileRead/app/doc/project_overview.md

 ## Usage Guide

-### 1. Select a Folder
+### 1. Initial Load

-- Upon opening the application, the user is presented with a "Start by selecting a folder" screen.
+- Upon opening the application, previously uploaded files are **automatically loaded** from Firestore.
+- Files that were processed in previous sessions appear in the file list immediately.
+- This allows you to continue working with your document collection across sessions.

+### 2. Select a Folder

-- Clicking the **Select Folder** button opens the system's file dialog.
+- If starting fresh or adding more files, click the **Select Folder** button (red button).
+- The system's file dialog opens for directory selection.
-- The user selects a directory containing the files they wish to analyze.
+- Select a directory containing the files you wish to analyze.
 - **Note:** The application supports text-based files and PDFs.

-### 2. Review and Process
+### 3. Review and Manage Files

-- Once a folder is selected, the application lists all detected files.
+- Once files are selected or loaded, the application lists all detected files.
-- The user can review the list to ensure the correct files are included.
+- Each file shows its name, size, and current status.
+- **Remove Files:** Click the X button on any pending or failed file to remove it from the list.
+- **Duplicate Detection:** The system automatically checks if a file already exists in Firestore (by name and size) before uploading.

+### 4. Process Files

-- Clicking the **Process Files** (or similar action button) initiates the upload and preparation phase.
+- Clicking the **Process Files** button initiates the upload and preparation phase.
+- **Progress Tracking:** A real-time progress bar shows the upload status for each file (0-100%).
+- **Smart Upload:** Files already in Firestore are skipped automatically.
 - **Note:** Files are securely uploaded to **Firebase Storage** for persistent access.
-Metadata (name, size, type) is stored in **Cloud Firestore** (specifically the `fileReading` collection).
-This allows the application to retain knowledge of your files across sessions.
+Metadata (name, size, type, download URL) is stored in **Cloud Firestore** (specifically the `fileReading` collection).

-### 3. Chat with Your Files
+### 5. Chat with Your Files

 - After processing is complete, the interface switches to a **Chat View**.
 - The user can type questions into the chat input field.